groonga/groonga/doc/source/reference/api/overview.rst

 Summary
 -------

-Groonga can use as library.
-You can start to use Groonga as full-text search library with the following API.
+You can use Groonga as a library.
+You need to use the following APIs to initialize and finalize Groonga.

-:c:func:`grn_init()` is initializer for libgroonga.
+:c:func:`grn_init()` initializes Groonga.
-In contrast, :c:func:`grn_fin()` is finalizer for libgroonga.
+In contrast, :c:func:`grn_fin()` finalizes Groonga.

-You must call :c:func:`grn_init()` once before using API which are provided by libgroonga.
-You must call :c:func:`grn_fin()` once after stop to use API which are provided by libgroonga.
+You must call :c:func:`grn_init()` only once before you use APIs which are provided by Groonga.
+You must call :c:func:`grn_fin()` only once after you finish to use APIs which are provided by Groonga.

 Example
 -------

-Here is an example that uses Groonga as full-text search library.
+Here is an example that uses Groonga as a full-text search library.

 .. code-block :: c

    grn_rc rc;
-   /* Preparing resource will be used by libgroonga. */ rc = grn_init();
+   /* It initializes resources used by Groonga. */ rc = grn_init();
    if (rc != GRN_SUCCESS) {
      return EXIT_FAILURE;
    }
    /* Some Groonga API calling codes... */
-   /* Releasing resource used by libgroonga. */ grn_fin();
+   /* It releases resources used by Groonga. */ grn_fin();
    return EXIT_SUCCESS;